Bosnia and Herzegovina Entry Requirements

 Prohibited Items

-• Fresh meat & dairy from non-EU countries—BSE restrictions
+• Fresh meat and dairy from non-EU countries, risk of foot-and-mouth disease

 Restricted Items

-• Firearms & ammunition—police permit needed in advance
+• Firearms and ammunition, police import permit required in advance

 Health Requirements